-The Benefits of Breastfeeding: A Timeline for the Ages
+The benefits of breastfeeding: A timeline for the ages

-Breastfeeding is more than the act of just feeding your little one.
-It also provides an incredible number of health benefits to both you and your baby—in addition to all the money saved on formula.
-That’s why the American Academy of Pediatrics and the World Health Organization both recommend breastfeeding for the first six months and then continuing to breastfeed for one year or longer, as desired by mom and baby.
-Whether you breastfeed for four months, nine months, a year or more, you’ll give your baby and yourself a priceless gift with effects that carry over into the years to come.
-Breastfeeding also helps our society as a whole by reducing healthcare costs, environmental waste and the need for maternal sick days.
-Here is a timeline of the key health benefits of breastfeeding for mom and baby to keep you motivated, even when things get tough:
+There’s no right answer for how long you should breastfeed — but more time does bring more benefits.
+Whether you breastfeed for four months, nine months, two years or more, you’ll give your baby and yourself a priceless gift with effects that carry over into the years to come.
+Breastfeeding also helps our society as a whole by reducing healthcare costs, environmental waste, and the need for maternal sick days.
+Here is a timeline of the key health benefits of breastfeeding for both mom and baby:

 A few days

-Colostrum—that thick liquid gold you produce for three to four days after your baby’s born—provides antibodies, serving as the first “immunization” for your baby.
-It also supplies the perfect nutrition at a slow rate while they learn to nurse.
-In these early days, colostrum stabilizes your baby’s blood sugars, kick-starts the digestive system and contributes to their mental development.
 But the benefits don’t end there: Breastfeeding also helps you recover physically from giving birth by causing your uterus to contract back to its normal size.
-Finally, all that skin-to-skin contact between mom and baby creates a perfect environment for quality bonding and has its own list of advantages.
+Finally, all that skin-to-skin contact between parent and baby creates a perfect environment for quality bonding and has its own list of advantages.
 Remember, if you experience any trouble in these early days and beyond, request a consultation with a lactation consultant for extra support.
 They’re here to help you deliver quality nutrition to your baby.

 Four to six weeks

-After the first few weeks, you will probably be past some of those early challenges like latching issues and pain, and you’ll have an established milk supply.
+After the first few weeks, you will probably be past some of those early challenges (like latching issues and pain), and you’ll have an established milk supply.
 This period is the most critical time for building baby’s immune system.
-As your little one grows, your breast milk adapts to their needs, providing nutrients that are perfect for their developmental state.
+As your little one grows, your breast milk adapts to your baby’s needs, providing nutrients that are perfect for their developmental state.
 At this stage, breast milk helps prevent digestive issues and chest infections while providing the nutrition they need to reach those early growth markers.
-A perk of breastfeeding for mom: You won’t have to deal with washing and preparing bottles—at least until you start pumping—which makes middle-of-the-night and on-the-go feedings quicker and easier.

 Two months

-Research has found that breastfeeding for any duration of time lowers the risk of SIDS by 60 percent while breastfeeding for a longer period only increases the positive effect.
+Research has found that breastfeeding for any duration of time lowers the risk of sudden infant death syndrome (SIDS) by 60 percent while breastfeeding for a longer period only increases the positive effect.
 Babies breastfed until two months of age and older had a 62 percent lower risk of SIDS, while babies who were exclusively breastfed during the same time period had a 73 percent lower risk.
 After two months of breastfeeding, your baby may also have a reduced risk for food allergies.
-When it comes to benefits for moms, breastfeeding burns about 500 extra calories a day, and may help you drop the baby weight more quickly (but don’t worry if it doesn’t happen right away—after all, it took nine months to grow that baby!).

 Three to four months

 Three to four months of breastfeeding protects your little one against asthma for the first two years of their life while breastfeeding for longer periods of time offers protection that extends past five years.
 Studies have also shown that exclusive breastfeeding for four months lowers your baby’s risk of chest infection and diarrhea as their digestive and immune systems continue to develop.
-As for maternal benefits, breastfeeding moms experience lower rates of postpartum depression up to four months after giving birth.
-The act of breastfeeding may also help moms recover more quickly from these symptoms.

 Six months